xtrime-ru/TelegramApiServer/README.md

 Also see: https://docs.madelineproto.xyz/docs/FILES.html#downloading-files

 ### Multiple sessions support
+**WARNING: running multiple sessions in one instance is unstable.**
+Crash/error in one session will crash all of them.
+Correct way: override docker-compose.yml and add containers with different ports and session names for each session.

 When running  multiple sessions, need to define which session to use for request.
 Each session stored in `sessions/{$session}.madeline`.
 Nested folders supported.